 And of course, there’s the added benefit of making your pooch more pleasant to be around.

 Here are a few FAQs and answers about giving dogs baths that should help you get started.
-As always, ask your vet about your pooch’s needs before you start!
+As always, ask your vet about your pooch’s needs before you begin!

 Your veterinarian can give you advice on how much bathing is appropriate for your individual dog.